quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 in {{event-extensibility}} and in {{privacy}} has been duly considered.
 However, the outcome of this check cannot be used as a basis for rejection.

-The expert SHOULD check that the request URI is appropriate to the extension and unique, including determining if the number of requested URIs are proportional to the number of extension points.
+The expert SHOULD check that the requested URI is appropriate to the extension and unique, including determining if the number of requested URIs are proportional to the number of extension points.
 The expert MUST check that category identifiers are unique.
 Non-unique URI or category names are sufficent grounds